TabishShahMohsin/ROGII/README.md

 * Modern drilling is a remote-controlled, blindfolded 3D underground navigation.
 Modern rigs use steerable drill bits.
 * A "horizontal well" starts by drilling vertically, but then gets curved and is maintained horizontally into the most oil yeilding layer.
 Keeping the TVT constant.
 (Z may change)
 * Hence an **L-Profile.**, also called as a **Horizontal Well**.
 [Video on Profiles.](https://www.youtube.com/watch?v=Xr_kSHJguTM&t=167s)
-* Data is such that the layers including the ground surface are exactly **parallel surfaces**.
+* Data is such that the layers including the a surface are exactly **parallel surfaces**.
     * Almost parallel planes.
 * `Purpose`: Maintaining TVT to be constant.
 (Geosteering)
 * `Objective`: Making a model for predicting current TVT.